 The default view for a SNP panel is a sortable table that presents the SNP Set (the first option button shown).
 As shown previously in Exhibit 4 and to the right, the first column of this table presents an ALFRED UID (e.g., SI001900K) that links to ALFRED for polymorphism information.
-The second column of the table shows a list of re numbers (a.g. rs10002401); each number table shows a list of rs numbers (e.g., rs10092491); each numbers is an active link to the dbSNP record for that SNP.
+The second column of the table shows a list of rs numbers (e.g., rs10092491); each number is an active link to the dbSNP record for that SNP.
 Note that within the SNP Set in ALFRED, additional populations may have data for some, but not all, populations, and that those populations are not included in the calculations in FROG-kb.